rodosingh/Tesellate-2020/README.md

 ## L-systems
 An L-System is a way of representing recursive structures (such as fractals) as a string of characters, this is done by rewriting the string over and over.
 Again, the formal definition is the following:
 - A Lindenmayer system, also known as an L-system, is a string rewriting system that can be used to generate fractals with dimension between 1 and 2. - [Math World](http://mathworld.wolfram.com/LindenmayerSystem.html)

+*Originally the L-systems were devised to provide a formal description of the development of such simple multicellular organisms, and to illustrate the neighbourhood relationships between plant cells.
+Later on, this system was extended to describe higher plants and complex branching structures.* - [Wiki](https://en.wikipedia.org/wiki/L-system#:~:text=Originally%20the%20L%2Dsystems%20were,plants%20and%20complex%20branching%20structures.)

 Once we understand what an L-System is we can produce recursive structures, but before we are able to do that we need to understand what are the pieces we need.
 Every L-System has:
 * An alphabet: The set of symbols the L-System is going to use.